022/stalkoverflow/README.md

 `python2 stalkoverflow.py`

 Should prompt you for user id's and passwords for authentication.
-This works only once.
+This information is stored untill your system is switched off.
 Later asks you to pick tags to stalk on.

 Looks like this: